No jail time for Michigan woman who hurled racist slurs during assault

 LOWELL, Mich.
-(NBC) – A Michigan woman who used racist slurs as she assaulted a car salesman last year will not serve any jail time.
+(WOOD) – A Michigan woman who used racist slurs as she assaulted a car salesman last year will not serve any jail time.

 Shelly Hueckel, 47, was ordered on Tuesday to serve two years of probation for assault.